everdom/SuperKeyboard/README.md

 - `Capslock/i` insert quick mode

 ### Fast mode
-This mode show a alpha table in the screen when opening, you can type the right key to move the mouse to the specified area, so you can move mouse quickly to the specific district you want in the screen,  you can also type `Esc`, `.`, `Enter` to cancel it. it's cool, enjoy it!
+This mode show a alpha table in the screen when opening, you can type the corresponding key to move the mouse to the specified area, so you can move mouse quickly to the specific district you want in the screen,  you can also type `Esc`, `.`, `Enter` to cancel it. it's cool, enjoy it!

 ### Normal Ext dragging mode